-Description (also drying or unripe tannins/tannins) for the negatively understood mouth-drying, rough or strongly astringent effect in the context of a wine response.
-However, this is not a taste sensation, but a trigeminal sensation (concerning the sense of touch).
-These are particularly fine-grained tannins, which give an impression of fine sand in the mouth and have a rather unpleasant "hard" taste.
+Description (also drying or unripe tannins or tannins) for the negatively understood mouth-drying, rough or strongly astringent effect in the context of a wine address.
+However, this is not a gustatory, but a trigeminal (involving the sense of touch) sensory impression.
+These are particularly fine-grained tannins that give an impression of fine sand in the mouth and taste rather unpleasantly "edgy".
 They are also called "bad tannins".
-As a rule, this does not change even with longer maturation of the wines.
+As a rule, this does not change even if the wines are matured for a longer period of time.
 The cause is unripe grapes.
-In contrast, the "good or ripe tannins" are coarse grained and give a "soft" impression.
-There is an original way of checking whether the tannins are "good" or "bad".
-If you can whistle after tasting a tannic wine, they were "good".
-Another characteristic is that they stimulate the salivary flow.
-A term used in the USA for a too pronounced tannin taste is tannin to loose.
+In contrast, the "good or ripe tannins" are coarse-grained and give a "soft" impression.
+There is an original way to check whether the tannins are "good" or "bad".
+If you can whistle after tasting a wine with tannins, they were "good" ones.
+Another characteristic is that they stimulate salivation.
+A term used in the USA for a too pronounced tannin taste is tannin to lose.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark